gersonjferreira/Computational-Physics-Class-Notes/README.md

-# comp.physics
+# Introduction to computational physics

-Introduction to computational physics at UFU-MG/Brazil
+Class notes for the course by Prof. Gerson J. Ferreira, at UFU-MG/Brazil.